york-cs-dams/practicals/habitable_programs/exercises/size/README.md

 This practical covers:

 * Evaluating the habitability of a system by measuring its size
-* Applying the measures to decide how to improve the habitability of a system
+* Applying the measures to decide how to improve the habitability of a program
-* Reflecting on the limitations of size metrics
+* Refactorings that improve the habitability of a program by reducing the size of its parts

 You are to build a tool that can automatically measure the size of Ruby programs.
 The tool will implement the size metrics discussed in the lectures.